craftx/craftx.io/README.md

 # CraftX
-> Craft Training for Busy Developers
+> Unofficial Community for Craft CMS Professionals

 ## Setup
 To get [craftx.io][craftx] set up locally, you can follow the instructions below and make adjustments for your specific environment as you need.